Dibbeding/MapVisualisation/README.md

 # MaptheData
 The source code contained in this submission can be run on localhost using an UNIX-based terminal.
-The following two commands should be run:
+The following two commands should be executed:

 In order to install dependencies
 ```